15 customer service goals you should achieve in 2026

 2. Improve your response time

+Next, one key goal is a faster response time.
 A study by SproutSocial found that 79% of customers expect companies to respond online within 24 hours.
-Speeding up your response time is a significant aspect to prioritize in your customer service goals.
+So speeding up your response time deserves a spot in your goals.

 3. Reduce cost per contact